ddesjard-sra/dd-testhooks/README.md

 A place for don to test hooks

-Now we're going to try github.com emails services
+NOW we're going to try github.com emails services